Igalia/wpewebkit.org/_posts/blog-06-integrating-wpe.md

   </figcaption>
 </figure>

-An URI scheme handler allows “teaching” the web engine how to handle *any* load (pages, subresources, the [Fetch API][mdn-web-api-fetch], `XmlHttpRequest`, ...)&mdash;if you ever wondered how Firefox implements `about:config` or how Chromium does `chrome://flags`, this is it.
+A URI scheme handler allows “teaching” the web engine how to handle *any* load (pages, subresources, the [Fetch API][mdn-web-api-fetch], `XmlHttpRequest`, ...)&mdash;if you ever wondered how Firefox implements `about:config` or how Chromium does `chrome://flags`, this is it.
 Also,